-- No drilling when it is dark - No hammering of drill rods with steel hammers - Drill equipment shall be suitably positioned to ensure that noisy equipment is as far away from human receptors as possible - Noise suppression measures shall be applied (e.g. ear-muffs to be worn by driller's staff) and if drilling occurs in locations that may affect residents - Residents shall be provided at least two weeks' notice of drilling operations within 1km of their property; and - Continual engagement with residents shall be undertaken by the proponent.
+- No drilling when it is dark - No hammering of drill rods with steel hammers - Drill equipment shall be suitably positioned to ensure that noisy equipment is as far away from human receptors as possible - Noise suppression measures shall be applied by all drilling staff (e.g. ear-muffs are mandatory) and if drilling occurs in locations that may affect residents - Residents shall be provided at least two weeks' notice of drilling operations within 1km of their property, and - Continual engagement with residents shall be undertaken by the proponent.

-The potential impact therefore is not considered significant as it does not widely exceed recognised levels of acceptable change; does not threaten the integrity of the receptors, nor is it material to the decision making.
+The potential impact therefore is not considered significant as it does not widely exceed recognised levels of acceptable change; does not threaten the integrity of the receptors, nor is it material to the decision-making.